mesfind/bioinfo-python/_episodes/02-func.md

 ---
-title: Creating Functions in python
+title: Creating Functions in Python
 teaching: 1
 exercises: 0
 questions:
 - "How do I define a function?"
-- "How do I write documentation for my Python code?"
+- "How do I write documentation for functions?"
 objectives:
 - "Define a function that takes parameters."
 - "Return a value from a function."